 Fill all the cracks.
 While you’re looking for ants outside, if you see some, pay attention to how they are getting in so you can block that opening off with some caulk.
 Even if you didn’t see any ants out there, you’ll want to look for openings anyway.
 They got in there somehow, and once you get your current black ant infestation under control, you’ll want to avoid future ones.
-So walk around out there with your caulking gun and fill any cracks in the foundation along with any openings that may have been created from bringing in electrical wires, cables, phone lines, plumbing, etc. Not only will this help with controlling black ants, it’s an important step in controlling almost every other type of house pest as well (see: pest control).
+So walk around out there with your caulking gun and fill any cracks in the foundation along with any openings that may have been created from bringing in electrical wires, cables, phone lines, plumbing, etc. Not only will this help with controlling black ants, it’s an important step in controlling almost every other type of house pest as well (see our other articles in this section).

 Find and remove any debris.
 While little black ants do sometimes live in your home, more often than not they have a nest outside somewhere and are just using your home as a food shelf.
 Outside the home, look for and remove any decent sized rocks, logs, pavers, stepping stones, stumps, mulch, and anything else that looks like something black ants might like to live under.
 It’s also a good idea to trim back tree and shrub branches that are up against the house.
 Black ants will sometimes use these to get to your house.

 Commercial Ant Bait, Ant Spray, and Ant Poison

 People who are trying to figure out how to get rid of little black ants are in luck.
 Because black ants are such a common problem, ant poisons are super easy to come by.
 They can be found online, at the hardware store, or at pretty much any of the “Mart” stores.
 They come in a number of effective application methods such as baits, poisons, and sprays.
 Here are a few suggestions for each type.